UQ-Trust-Lab/PdD/README.md

  't', 'h', 'e', ' ', 'w', 'o', 'r', 'l', 'd', '.']
 ```

-### The Magic Ingredients: Three Key Parameters
+### 🎯 The Three Pillars of PdD

-PdD gives you full control with **three exciting parameters** to fine-tune your perturbations!
+PdD gives you the **power** to customize perturbations with three key parameters:

-- **Probability Distribution**: The chance of each character being perturbed.
-Choose between **uniform** or **normal** distribution (controlled in `distribution.py`).
+- **🔄 Probability Distribution:** Control how characters are perturbed.
+Choose between **uniform** or **normal** distributions (managed in `distribution.py`).
-- **Density**: This parameter determines how many characters are affected.
-For example, a density of `0.1` means that **10%** of characters will be perturbed!
-Set it anywhere between **0** and **1** (controlled in `sampler.py`).
+- **📊 Density:** Define the fraction of characters to perturb.
+A density of `0.1` means **10% of characters** will be modified (adjustable in `sampler.py`).
-- **Diversity**: The fun part!
-It defines the set of substitutions possible for each character.
-We've got a whole bunch of options, from **deleting characters** to replacing them with **keyboard typos**, **space**, **shifted keys**, and even **invisible characters**!
-Take a look at the `diversity` folder to explore these exciting choices.
+- **🌀 Diversity:** The **fun** part!
+Select from a range of perturbations—deletion, typos, invisible characters, and more!
+Explore the `diversity` folder for all the possibilities.

-## Types of Perturbations We Offer
+## 🎭 Types of Perturbations You Can Apply

-1. **Deletion**: Replace a character with nothing (`''`).
+PdD isn’t just about adding random noise—it gives you full control over **how** text is perturbed.
+Here are some exciting options:

+1. **✂️ Deletion** – Remove characters entirely (`''`).
-2. **Space**: Turn a character into a space (`' '`).
+2. **🔳 Space Insertion** – Turn letters into spaces (`' '`).
-3. **Letter Cases**: Switch a character’s case, e.g., `'a'` ↔ `'A'`.
-4. **Shift-key**: Toggle between shifted and unshifted characters.
-5. **Keyboard Typos**: Simulate typing mistakes by swapping a character with a nearby key.
+3. **🔀 Case Switching** – Flip uppercase and lowercase (`'a'` ↔ `'A'`).
+4. **⌨️ Keyboard Typos** – Simulate real-world typos (e.g., `'g'` → `'h'`).
-6. **Homoglyphs**: Replace a character with a visually similar one (e.g., `'a'` → `'а'`).
+5. **🎭 Homoglyphs** – Replace characters with visually similar ones (e.g., `'a'` → `'а'`).
-7. **Invisible Characters**: Insert invisible characters after a letter to confuse your model!
+6. **🫥 Invisible Characters** – Insert invisible symbols that mess with models.

-## How to Get Started 🚀
+## 🚀 Get Started Now!

-### Installation
+### 🔧 Installation

-You need Python 3.10 or higher, and you need the following dependencies to run the code:
+Make sure you're using **Python 3.10 or later** and install the required dependencies:

-- pytorch
+- torch
 - tqdm
-- sklearn
+- scikit-learn
 - transformers
 - datasets

-### File Structure
+### 🏗️ File Structure Breakdown

-The `example` folder provides a simple yet powerful way to generate perturbed text.
-Just specify the three parameters—**Probability Distribution**, **Density**, and **Diversity**—and let PdD do the magic.
-The result?
-A perturbed version of your original sentence, ready for whatever you need!

-- `./diversity` folder: This folder contains the perturbation dictionary, which defines how each character can be perturbed.
-- `./example` folder: This folder contains the example code for generating perturbed text.
+PdD is structured to be intuitive and **easy to experiment with**:

+- `./diversity` – The heart of PdD!
+Define custom perturbation rules here.
+- `./example` – Quick-start examples to see PdD in action.
-- `./scripts` folder: This folder contains the scripts for running the experiments in the paper.
+- `./scripts` – Scripts for running experiments based on our research.
-- `./eval` folder: This folder contains the training code for the models with perturbed data and the evaluation code for the models.
+- `./eval` – Code for training and evaluating models on perturbed data.
-- `./results` folder: This folder contains the results of the perturbation process, including the original and perturbed sentences.
-Also, it contains the evaluation results of the models.
+- `./results` – Stores original and perturbed outputs + evaluation results.

-### Customize Your Perturbation Dictionary
+### 🎨 Customize Your Own Perturbations!

-Want to get creative?
-You can easily customize your own perturbation dictionary by following the pattern found in the `diversity` folder.
-The possibilities are endless!
+PdD is fully customizable.
+Want to tweak how certain characters get perturbed?
+Dive into the `diversity` folder and **define your own perturbation rules**.
+The power is in your hands! 💪

-### Perturb Specific Characters at Specific Locations
+### 🎯 Target Specific Characters with Precision

-Need more precision?
-You can preprocess your sentence to perturb specific characters at specified positions—perfect for more targeted text manipulation.
+Need to perturb only certain characters at specific locations?
+PdD lets you define exactly **where and how** to apply perturbations, giving you unparalleled control over text transformations.

+---

+## 💡 Join the Future of Text Manipulation!

+With PdD, **text augmentation has never been this exciting**.
+Whether you're testing the robustness of AI models, mimicking human typos, or diving into linguistic experiments, PdD is here to help you explore **the untapped potential of character-level text transformations**.

+Ready to revolutionize the way you handle text? **Let’s perturb some characters! 🔥**